Shanig03/Graph-Algorithms-Project/README.md

 ```
 ## Summary

 This project demonstrates a dynamic memory-based approach to implementing graphs and graph algorithms in C++.
 It avoids STL containers in favor of arrays.
-It also include graph algorithms implementation, demonstratin and testing.
+It also include graphs and algorithms demonstratin and testing.